-Why Vacation Loans Can Be a Bad Idea | WTOP
+Why vacation loans can be a bad idea | WTOP

 Emergency travel.
 If a loved one is sick or injured, or has died, you may need to use a travel loan to get to family.
 If your travel plans are urgent, make sure to search for personal loans from lenders that can provide quick cash.

 Once-in-a-lifetime trips.
-Special circumstances may justify vacation loans, Fisher says, although avoiding them is still best.
+Special circumstances may justify vacation loans, Fisher said, although avoiding them is still best.

 [Read: Best Mortgage Lenders.]